 If you’re struggling to lose weight, your stomach could be the reason in more ways than one.
 Previous research has found thin people have different gut bacteria to those who are obese.
 This may be because a high-fat-low-fibre diet encourages the growth of ‘bad’ bacteria in the digestive system.

-Now a study published in the British Journal of Nutrition found taking probiotics could help women lose weight – and keep it off!
+A study published in the British Journal of Nutrition found taking probiotics could help women lose weight – and keep it off!
 The researchers concluded that rebalancing gut bacteria may strengthen the intestinal wall, making it harder to absorb large fat molecules.

 They’re mood boosters